 In addition to the Weevil research, Dr. Seymour took the opportunity to also provide a tour of several forest management growth plots of Eastern White Pine with various tree spacing models and the effects of pruning.

 Following lunch, the Subcommittee convened on the UMaine campus to review the Eastern White Pine lumber grade, C Select, and the allowable defects contained with the grade to ensure it meets today’s marketplace needs.
 Following full discussion of all aspects of the grading rule’s components, the Subcommittee voted to maintain the current requirements, but continue to review as needed or requested.

-NELMA would like to extend its appreciation to Dr. Robert Seymour and staff at the University’s Forest for scheduling and conducting this highly informative and extensive tour of ongoing research beneficial to the industry.
+NELMA would like to extend its appreciation to Dr. Robert Seymour and staff at the University’s Forest for scheduling and conducting this highly informative and extensive tour of ongoing research.